 How you prepare infant formula can affect your baby’s health.
 Powdered or liquid concentrate formulas cost less than ready-to-serve formulas, but they require that you add water when mixing.
 Formula in the powdered form is the least expensive, but you need to follow the instructions on the formula can to know much water to use.
-What the directions on the can do not tell you is what kind of water is safest for mixing your infant’s formula.
+What the directions on the can do not tell you is what kind of water should be used in Infant formula.

 What Pediatricians Recommend

 Talk to your baby’s pediatrician and ask what kind of water you should use when mixing infant formula.
 The American Academy of Pediatrics (AAP) recommends boiling water to remove impurities and kill germs.
 While most municipal and public drinking water supplies are required to follow strict regulatory guidelines to be safe, pediatricians generally still suggest using boiled water to mix infant formula, at least for the first three or four months.
-Since there is no evidence that bottled water is safer than municipal water sources, the AAP says that while parents can use bottled water to mix formula, it needs to be boiled first.
-You can also use distilled water that has already been purified or ready-to-use formulas, which do not need to be mixed with water.
+Since there is no evidence that bottled water is safer than municipal water sources, the AAP says that while parents can use bottled water to mix formula, the water still needs to be boiled first.
+You can also use distilled water that has already been purified or ready-to-use formulas, which do not need mixing with water.

 Safe Water Sources